-- THE IMAGE ANALYSIS WORKSTATIONS ARE STILL AVAILABLE BY REMOTE ACCESS.
+- THE IMAGE ANALYSIS WORKSTATIONS ARE AVAILABLE BY REMOTE AND IN-PERSON ACCESS.
 MANY OF THE SOFTWARE COMPANIES ARE ALSO OFFERING FREE SOFTWARE LICENSES – PLEASE CONTACT THE BIRC STAFF FOR MORE INFORMATION AND ASSISTANCE WITH INSTALLING THESE.

 - THE BIRC STAFF WILL REACH OUT TO THEIR USERS VIA EMAIL WITH ANNOUNCEMENTS ABOUT USEFUL ONLINE SEMINARS ON MICROSCOPY.